imberest/Foosball-scoreboard/README.md

 3. Add `PAGE_XXX` to the `Page` enum in `config.h`
 4. Add a case to `processTouch()` in `hardware.cpp`
 5. Include the header in `main.ino`

+---

+## 📝 License

+MIT License — free to use, modify, and distribute.